This FAQ has been updated to reflect changes to the original plan that was unveiled on January 26, 2017.

 Additionally, Full Circle Communities will partner with veteran’s services agencies to provide a wide range of services to ensure that veteran residents are given all the tools they need to be successful in civilian life.

 What is the tenant application process for 5150 N. Northwest Highway?

 Full Circle has a rigorous and formalized application process.
-They will create interest lists for the property at 5150 N. Northwest Highway throughout the construction process.
+They have begun collecting an interest list for the property.
 Approximately 120 days before construction is complete, they will reach out to interested parties to begin the formal application process.
 Applications will be available in person or online, and applicants will be placed on the waiting list on a first-come, first-served basis.
 Veterans and persons with disabilities will be given preference on the waiting list.